 The city of St. Petersburg dedicated a roadway March 7, 2011 to honor race car driver and city resident Dan Wheldon, who lost his life in a racing accident at the end of the 2011 racing season in Las Vegas.
-The dedication ceremony took place at the corner of Bayshore Drive and Albert Whitted Park (also known as Turn #10) during the Honda Grand Prix.
+The dedication ceremony took place at the corner of Bayshore Drive and Albert Whitted Park (also known as Turn #10) during the Firestone Grand Prix.

-Individual plaques will commemorate Dan Wheldon's race highlights and previous Honda Grand Prix of St. Petersburg winners.
+Individual plaques will commemorate Dan Wheldon's race highlights and previous Firestone Grand Prix of St. Petersburg winners.
 The monument is set on a base of cobblestone and brick pavers, to symbolize streets in both of Dan's homeland and adopted home city of St. Petersburg.